 401k, Traditional IRA and Roth IRA Savings Not The Same

-Almost every month, I read an article discussing the size of our nest egg needed for a comfortable retirement.
-Almost every time, I think about my own retirement funds and try to compare it to the guidelines.
+Almost every week, I read an article telling me how big of a nest egg I need to retire comfortably, and almost every time, I think about my own retirement funds and try to compare it to the guidelines.
 Yet, every single time, I ask myself:

 Is the retirement savings being referred to a post or pretax amount?

 It seems like minor detail, which makes the point all the more important.
-Pretax retirement savings does not equal post tax.
+Pretax retirement savings does not equal post tax funds.
 Make sure you take this into account when you do your retirement planning, or risk a true awakening when you can least afford it.

 How You Should Look at Your Retirement